 - New Screen

-The easiest way to remove a damaged screen from a sliding patio door is to remove the door from the track and lay it flat.
+The easiest way to remove a damaged screen from a sliding door is to remove the door from the track and lay it flat.
 Working vertically is tedious, but tackling this chore on a horizontal surface is more user-friendly.

 2. Pull the Rubber Spline